-Our flu vaccination service is currently unavailable, you'll be able to have a flu vaccine later in the year.
+Our flu vaccination booking form is now closed - but don't worry, you'll be able to get a flu vaccine later in the year.

 You're eligible for a FREE NHS flu vaccine if:

 - You have asthma or a lung condition